daed5/serpmaster/README.md

 - [Google Shopping API](https://serpmaster.com/products/google-shopping-api/)

+# Learn more

-To learn more how SERPMaster works, check out our [Full Walkthrough](https://serpmaster.com/walkthrough/) or [browse our documentation.](https://docs.serpmaster.com/docs/quick-start-guide)
+To find out more about how SERPMaster works, check out our [Full Walkthrough](https://serpmaster.com/walkthrough/) or [browse our documentation.](https://docs.serpmaster.com/docs/quick-start-guide)